godotengine/godot-website/collections/_article/introducing-reverse-z.md

 You may need to tweak your shaders if you use a custom spatial shader that:

-- Writes to ``POSITION`` in the vertex processor function
+- Writes to `POSITION` in the vertex processor function

-- Writes to ``DEPTH``  in the fragment processor function
+- Writes to `DEPTH`  in the fragment processor function

-- Reads from depth_texture
+- Reads from `depth_texture`

 - Operates in clip space

-In most cases when working with ``POSITION``, ``DEPTH``, or the depth_texture, you won't need to make any shader changes as long as you are transforming the values into/out of clip space using the ``PROJECTION_MATRIX`` or the ``INV_PROJECTION_MATRIX``.
+In most cases when working with `POSITION`, `DEPTH`, or the `depth_texture`, you won't need to make any shader changes as long as you are transforming the values into/out of clip space using the ``PROJECTION_MATRIX`` or the ``INV_PROJECTION_MATRIX``.
 In those cases, the transformation is handled for you and your shader will continue to work.

 Let's look at the cases one-by-one to see what sort of shaders will break and how to fix them.